Mathéo Tuscher

 Mathéo Tuscher (born 12 December 1996 in Noville) is a Swiss former professional racing driver.
+He won the 2011 Formula Pilota China title and finished second in the final season of the FIA Formula Two Championship.
+After racing in the GP3 Series for two seasons, Tuscher drove in the LMP1 category of the FIA World Endurance Championship for Rebellion Racing.

 Career

 Karting

-Tuscher began karting in 2004 and raced primarily in his native Switzerland for the majority of his career, winning Swiss KF3 championship in 2008.
+Tuscher began karting in 2004 and raced primarily in his native Switzerland for the majority of his career, winning the Swiss KF3 championship in 2008.
+He won the Swiss junior title in 2009.

 Formula Pilota China

-In 2011 at just fourteen years, Tuscher graduated to single–seaters, racing in the newly launched Formula Pilota China series in Asia for Jenzer Welch Asia Racing under Czech racing license.
-He dominated from beginning of the season, winning eight races on all six venues and the championship title.
+In 2011, at just fourteen years old, Tuscher graduated to single–seaters, racing in the newly launched Formula Pilota China series in Asia for Jenzer Welch Asia Racing under a Czech racing license.
+He dominated from the beginning of the season, winning eight races at all six venues and the championship title.

 FIA Formula Two Championship

-In 2012 Tuscher stepped up into FIA Formula Two Championship.
+In 2012 Tuscher stepped up into the FIA Formula Two Championship.
 He became the youngest ever driver in the revived category, competing at the age of fifteen.
-On his series début at Silverstone, Tuscher qualified on pole position by 0.2 seconds from closest rival Luciano Bacheta.
+On his series début at Silverstone, Tuscher qualified on pole position.
 He finished sixth and fifth in the weekend's races.
-He scored his first podium of the series in the following round in Algarve, finishing second in both races, and moving into second in the standings.
+Tuscher scored his first podium of the series in the following round in the Algarve, finishing second in both races and moving into second in the standings.
+Further podiums at the Nürburgring, Spa-Francorchamps, and Brands Hatch followed, before Tuscher claimed his first series win from pole in Le Castellet.
+He then finished race 2 in second place.
+Tuscher retired from race 1 at the Hungaroring after being crashed into by Mihai Marinescu, but bounced back to finish second in race 2.
+At race 1 of the Monza season finale, Tuscher fell to third after starting from pole; he subsequently battled past Kevin Mirocha to win.
+Tuscher's title hopes ended with a bad start in race 2 that dropped him to ninth, though he recovered by fifth before the race ended.
+In recognition of his runner-up championship finish, Tuscher was named Autosport Rookie of the Year.

 Formula Renault 3.5 Series

-Tuscher made his Formula Renault 3.5 Series debut at Motorland Aragón, replacing Emmanuel Piget at Zeta Corse team.
+During 2013, Tuscher only made a single racing appearance, driving for Zeta Corse in the Aragón round of the Formula Renault 3.5 Series.
+He finished 22nd and last in race 1 before retiring on the final lap of race 2.

 GP3 Series

-In 2014, Tuscher graduated to GP3 with Jenzer Motorsport.
-He finished twelfth overall, finishing on the podium once at the opening weekend in Barcelona.